Iberian lynx: Conservation

 The Iberian lynx is fully protected and listed on CITES Appendix I, on Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats and on Annexes II and IV of the Habitats Directive of the European Union.
-It was listed as Endangered on the IUCN Red List from 2014 through 2024.
-In 2024, it was reclassified to Vulnerable after young and mature Iberian lynx numbers increased to more than 2,000.
+Since 2024, it is listed as Vulnerable on the IUCN Red List, as the population has increased to more than 2,000 mature individuals.

 Conservation measures include restoring its native habitat, maintaining the wild rabbit population, reducing unnatural causes of death, and releasing captive bred individuals.

 The Spanish National Commission for the Protection of Nature endorsed the Iberian Lynx Ex Situ Conservation Breeding Program to serve as a "safety net" by managing the captive population and also to "help establish new Iberian lynx free-ranging populations through reintroduction programmes."
 Before release of captive-bred cats, their natural habit may be simulated to prepare them for life in the wild.
 A 2006 study used a non-intrusive monitoring system involving cameras to monitor the demographics of both lynxes and rabbits residing in Sierra Morena.
 Supplemental food sources could be provided if wild rabbits suffered a decline.

 Management efforts have been developed to conserve and restore the animal's native range.
 Officials intending to release captive-bred lynx look for areas of appropriate habitat, rabbit abundance, and acceptance by the local human population.
-About 90 million euros was spent on various conservation measures between 1994 and 2013.
+About 90 million euros were spent on various conservation measures between 1994 and 2013.
 The European Union contributes up to 61% of funding.